royyandzakiy/gmock-sfinae-concepts-calculator/README.md

 ## 1. What We Test

 We test **only the manager logic** (e.g., `CalculatorManager<T>`).
+This is like our internal home-made class.
+It owns a `Calculator`.

-We do **not** test the actual calculator implementation, similar to how you would mock a system object such as `WinRT::BluetoothAdvertisementWatcher` when testing a BLE device manager.
-Here we assume calculator is a non-changable 3rd party class.
+Assume `Calculator` is a non-changable 3rd party class.
+We do **not** test the actual `Calculator` implementation, similar to how you would mock a system object such as `WinRT::BluetoothAdvertisementWatcher` when testing a BLE device manager.

-The manager is the unit under test; the calculator is treated purely as a dependency interface.
+The manager is the unit under test; the calculator is treated purely as a dependency interface that we approach from different tools: Inheritance, Templates (Sfinae-based, Concepts-based).

 ## 2. What We Care About